jundalisay/superb/content/en/research/smith/jurisprudence/part-2/section-2/chapter-7.md

 Goods are a convenience to society.

 Society thus lives less happily when only the few can have goods.

-Therefore, whatever keeps goods above their natural price permanently, reduces a nation’s opulence, such as=
+Therefore, whatever keeps goods above their natural price permanently, reduces a nation’s opulence, such as:
-- all taxes on=
+- all taxes on:
-industry, leather, and shoes.
+  - industry, leather, and shoes.
-People grudge these the most.
+    - People grudge these the most.
-salt, beer, or whatever is the strong drink of the country.
+  - salt, beer, or whatever is the strong drink of the country.
-All countries have some kind of it.
+    - All countries have some kind of it.

 Man is an anxious animal.

 It must have his care swept off by something that can exhilarate the spirits.